cgwire/kitsu/docs/getting-started-production/README.md

 Per default, Kitsu will load all the Asset Types of your status library into your production.

-But you can choose to use only specific Asset Types, depending of the type of your production.
+But you can choose to use only specific Asset Types, depending on the type of your production.

 ![Setting Asset type new](../img/getting-started/setting_asset_new.png)

-On the "Asset Types" tab, you can choose which Asset Types you want to use on this production, validate your choice with the "add" button.
+On the "Asset Types" tab, you can choose which Asset Types you want to use on this production, validate your choice with the "Add" button.

 ![Setting Add Asset](../img/getting-started/setting_asset_add.png)

 ## Create assets

 So, now you have the first script for your production.
-It's time to do the breakdown and the creation of the assets.
-It allows you to list your assets, dispatch the work to the artists, and follow each related task's progress.
+Next, it's time to do the breakdown and the creation of the assets.
+Finally, it allows you to list your assets, dispatch the work to the artists, and follow each related task's progress.

 Let's begin with the asset page.
-You can access it via the drop-down menu on top of the page.
+You can access it via the drop-down menu on the top of the page.

 ![Drop down menu asset](../img/getting-started/drop_down_menu.png).